jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-dockerfiles.md

     This uses a compose file to add two new services that help automate the build process.
 The ```build-image``` service simply uses the Dockerfile that we already created.
 The second service ```build``` uses asp.net core build image that has all the dependencies needed to build a asp.net core project.
 If you do not have asp.net core installed this will still enable you to build the project.

-    To use the compose file, first build the project:
+4. To use the compose file to build the project:

     ```
     docker-compose -f docker-compose.build.yml up build